siliconrhino/siliconrhino.io/app/_careers/201910-full-stack-developer.md

 a full-stack developer with good Javascript/Typescript and mobile dev experience, to work on all areas across several interesting projects.

 <p></p>
+You are the type of person that has curiosity driving them.
+A maker that loves problem solving and learning new things.
+You are diligent in your approach and enjoy helping others in achieving their goals.
+If that sounds like you, then you're the perfect fit for Silicon Rhino

+<p></p>

 ##Silicon Rhino is
 a startup & development studio focused on helping startups develop their products and internal systems.
 We work closely with founders and small teams, and get involved at the early stages of a project to help with requirements and prototyping.
 We are agile, and always looking for new and better ways to work and build software.